MicrosoftDocs/power-automate-docs/articles/guidance/planning/making-phase.md

 4. Test the created UI flow you created.

-5. Set up triggers and links between API flows to Power Automate Desktop.<!--note from editor: Edit okay?-->
+5. Set up triggers and links between API flows to Power Automate Desktop.